-Mount Stewart is one of the most inspiring and unusual gardens in the National Trust’s ownership.
+Mount Stewart is a 19th-century house and garden in County Down, Northern Ireland, owned by the National Trust.
 Engaging tours of the opulent house reveal its fascinating heritage and historic world-famous artefacts and artwork.
-Explore garden rooms recreated using diaries of Edith, Lady Londonderry, discover the fascinating history of Mount Stewart mansion whose guests have included Kings, Queens, Prime Ministers and poets and enjoy a walk around the picturesque lake surrounded by beautiful swathes of woodland and unusual statues.
+Explore garden rooms and enjoy a walk around the picturesque lake surrounded by beautiful swathes of woodland and unusual statues.

 Bangor Castle Walled Gardens